groupdocs-viewer/GroupDocs.Viewer-Products/english/viewer/net/sxc.md

         [GroupDocs.Viewer](https://products.groupdocs.com/viewer/net/) makes it easy for .NET developers to add SXC file viewing feature in their applications by implementing a few easy steps.

         *   Create an instance of Viewer class and load the SXC file with full path.
-        *   Set options for rendering SXC file into PNG format.
+        *   Set options to convert SXC file into PNG format.
-        *   Create view for rendered output file.
+        *   Convert file and check output in the current directory.

     title_right: "System Requirements"
     content_right: |